Glossary of CRS terms

-Under the CRS, we are required to determine where you are “tax resident” (this will usually be where you are liable to pay income or corporate taxes) and give national tax authorities information on those customers that are tax resident/paying taxes outside the country where they bank.
-They may then share this information with the tax authority of the country (or countries) where you are tax resident.
+Under the CRS, we are required to determine where you are “tax resident” (this will usually be where you are liable to pay income or corporate taxes) and give national tax authorities information on those customers that are tax resident/paying taxes outside the country/jurisdiction where they bank.
+They may then share this information with the tax authority of the country/jurisdiction (or countries/jurisdictions) where you are tax resident.

 This is defined under the CRS as a legal person or a legal arrangement, such as a corporation, organisation, partnership, trust or foundation.
 An entity will therefore include any customer that holds a business account, product or service with HSBC except Sole Traders, who are treated as Individuals under the CRS.

 The Foreign Account Tax Compliance Act (FATCA) is the name of the legislation introduced by the United States government, to help counter US tax evasion by encouraging better reporting of information.
 More information on FATCA is available on the FATCA page of this site.